smithlabcode/falco/README.md

 ================

 ## Installing through conda
-If you use [anaconda](https://anaconda.org) to manage your packages, you can install the most recent release of `falco` by running:
+If you use [anaconda](https://anaconda.org) to manage your packages, and the `conda` binary is in your path, you can install the most recent release of `falco` by running
 ```
-conda install -c bioconda falco
+$ conda install -c bioconda falco
 ```

 `falco` can be found inside the `bin` directory of your anaconda